GenericMappingTools/gmt/doc/rst/source/cookbook/include_figures.rst

 page, or a presentation.
 Of course, you could try the old-fashioned scissors and glue stick.
 More likely, you want to incorporate your graphics electronically into the document.
-Depending on the application, it is best to set your GMT script to produce the most suitable foramt, such as Encapsulated PostScript (EPS), Portable Document Format (PDF), or some raster format (e.g., JPEG, PNG, or TIFF) in order to incorporate them into the document.
+Depending on the application, it is best to set your GMT script to produce the most suitable format, such as Encapsulated PostScript (EPS), Portable Document Format (PDF), or some raster format (e.g., JPEG, PNG, or TIFF) in order to incorporate them into the document.